-DRIVER EDUCATION (1/4 CREDIT)
+Driver Education (1/4 CREDIT)

-Prerequisite: Open to a student on or near his/her 16th birthday
+Prerequisite: Open to a student on or near his/her 16th birthday.
+Enrollment in the course is based on birthdate order.

-The classroom phase places emphasis on traffic safety, traffic laws, natural laws affecting car and driver, physical and emotional qualities of the driver, traffic and highway engineering, law enforcement, insurance, safe car design, defensive driving techniques, emergency procedures, and motorcycle/railroad/school bus safety rules.
+The classroom phase places emphasis on traffic safety, traffic laws, natural laws affecting car and driver, physical and emotional qualities of the driver, traffic and highway engineering, law enforcement, insurance, safe car design, defensive driving techniques, emergency procedures, and motorcycle/ railroad/school bus safety rules.
 Concurrent with the classroom phase each student will drive every other day.
 The behind-the-wheel phase includes operational skills, defensive driving techniques, and visual perception procedures.
 Students will be prepared to pass the Illinois Driver license exam when the course is completed.